District-Scale Silver-Gold in Mexico

 President & CEO Scott Emerson

-As promised, our own Gerardo Del Real of Resource Stock Digest and Junior Resource Monthly caught up with Kingsmen Resources president & CEO Scott Emerson for a firsthand look at the company’s early high-grade hits at Las Coloradas, the strategy behind this newly consolidated district, and the catalysts now lining up as drilling continues across one of Mexico’s richest precious metals addresses.
+As promised, our own Gerardo Del Real of Resource Stock Digest and Junior Resource Monthly caught up with Kingsmen Resources president & CEO Scott Emerson for a firsthand look at the company’s early high-grade hits at Las Coloradas, the strategy behind this newly consolidated district, and the catalysts now lining up as Phase-Two drilling approaches in one of Mexico’s richest precious metals addresses.

 Behind every meaningful discovery is a management team capable of recognizing scale long before the market catches on — and Kingsmen is built around that exact type of stewardship.